-Once again, he has not read my arguments, and so is in no position to judge.
-A serious defect like this would slow most human beings down, or would at least make them a little more diffident about passing an opinion, but not the denizens of Planet Gormless (named after Mr G, their Guru).
+Once again, since he hasn't read my arguments, he is in no position to judge.
+A serious defect like this would slow most ordinary human beings down, or would at least make them a little more diffident about passing an opinion on the basis of total ignorance, but not the denizens of Planet Gormless (named after Mr G, their Guru).

 Mr G Attempts A Cutting Remark

-As we have seen, and as we are about to see, this Superior Being will say anything, do anything, invent anything to protect his precious Dialectic -- just like other fully paid-up 'god'-botherers do with the Bible.
+As we have seen, and as we are about to see, this Superior Being will say anything, do anything, invent anything to protect the precious 'dialectic' -- just like other fully paid-up 'god'-botherers do with the Bible.

 One very interesting problem in Rosa's account of human history is on the role of religion.
 Apparently one Babeuf turned up at Marxism and presented a related argument.
 He suggested that the argument of the anti-dialectic crowd wasn't simply philistine because whilst technical vocabularies were necessary for questions of technique, and later theoretical languages about technique, and whilst this differed from ordinary language.